Learn about the accessibility and usability of Alzheimer's Society website, and how we ensure it remains dementia-friendly.

 - a blog post about how to design a website for someone affected by dementia;

-- an analysis framework [Google Sheets] with detailed dementia user experience design guidelines for assessing your website or application.
+- an analysis framework (within Google Sheets) with detailed dementia user experience design guidelines for assessing your website or application.

 In addition, we provide Digital Design Guidelines for Older People.
 These include: